I want go horse riding in....

 See the strange limestone formations and explore the wild rivers of the Hurunui or sample the wines of Waipara.

-South Canterbury Region New Zealand horse trekking in South Canterbury - horse trek listings.
+Mid and South Canterbury Region New Zealand horse trekking in Mid and South Canterbury - horse trek listings.

 Catch a salmon at the Rakaia River or head inland towards the mighty Mt.
 Hutt Ranges.
 Time your trip right and you can even try your hand at curling in Staveley!